 If approved by SDOT and the Seattle City Council, this conditional street vacation will enable the investment team to work with the NBA to acquire a team for Seattle.
-Importantly, the street will not be vacated and arena construction will not begin until an NBA team is secured.
+Importantly, the street will not be vacated and arena construction will not begin until a Seattle NBA team is secured.

 - The SoDo Arena site is ideally located at the southern end of Seattle’s Stadium District, just one block south of Safeco Field and near the region’s most robust transportation network

 - The Arena project is 100% privately-financed

 - The SoDo Arena’s state-of-the-art design incorporates improved seating, audio/video, and load-in/load-out facilities

 - Capacity of 19,000 seats, an ideal size for NBA events

 - If the conditional street vacation is approved by the Seattle City Council, the investment group can immediately begin the work of bringing the NBA back to Seattle

 - Construction can begin as soon as a team is acquired and would take 22 – 26 months

 COMMUNITY BENEFITS OF A SEATTLE NBA ARENA